Who Attends Short Programs?

 DDA Account #004632424694 (MIT Incoming Wire).

 Transfers should be in U.S. dollars and include any transfer fees.
 Bank of America does not use IBAN numbers.
-Registrant's name, program name, and invoice number must be included in the transfer.
+The registrant's name and invoice number must be included in the transfer.
 Please note that registrants are responsible for all fees charged by their originating bank and any intermediate bank(s) and that wires may take up to two weeks to reach our office.
-To expedite the process, we recommend that registrants email the transfer receipt from their bank to email@example.com.
+To expedite the process, we request that registrants email the transfer receipt from their bank to email@example.com.

-Receipts will be emailed once payment is received.
+Receipts will be emailed once payment is received and reviewed.

 If you previously completed an MIT Professional Education Short Programs course and need a letter verifying this, please contact us.